brianjohannes/compression/README.txt

 compression.c contains an example buffer which is compressed.

-The compression uses run-length encoding with the following rules
+The compression algorithm uses run-length encoding with the following rules
 - Isolated values have 128 added to them to signify that they are not run lengths
 - Runs of the same value are saved in two short ints
   1. First, run length
   2. Second, the value repeated during the run
 - Runs of greater that 127 are written in the form of sequential runs (ex.
 150 repeats of 0 would be [127 0 23 0] not [150 0])

+  The decompression algorithm